Seneca-ICTOER/CSP451/docs/tutorials-github/16-basic-commnads.md

 ![git-commit-flow](../../static/img/tutorials/github/git-commit-flow.png)

+## Example: Contribute to an existing repository

-Make Changes: Developers make changes to the codebase by modifying existing files, adding new files, or deleting files as needed to implement new features, fix bugs, or make improvements.
+- Make Changes: You can make changes to the codebase by modifying existing files, adding new files, or deleting files as needed to implement new features, fix bugs, or make improvements.
-Stage Changes: After making changes, developers use the git add command to stage the modified files for the next commit.
+- Stage Changes: After making changes, developers use the git add command to stage the modified files for the next commit.
 Staging allows developers to selectively include specific changes in the next commit while excluding others.
-Review Changes: Before committing the staged changes, developers can review the changes using the git diff command to see the differences between the working directory and the staging area.
+- Review Changes: Before committing the staged changes, developers can review the changes using the git diff command to see the differences between the working directory and the staging area.
 This helps ensure that only the intended changes are included in the commit.
-Commit Changes: Once satisfied with the staged changes, developers use the git commit command to create a new commit.
+- Commit Changes: Once satisfied with the staged changes, developers use the git commit command to create a new commit.
 Commits are snapshots of the codebase at a specific point in time and include a message that describes the purpose of the changes.
-Write Commit Message: When creating a commit, developers provide a descriptive commit message that explains the purpose of the changes.
+- Write Commit Message: When creating a commit, developers provide a descriptive commit message that explains the purpose of the changes.
 A well-written commit message is concise, clear, and provides context for the changes being made.
-Repeat: Developers continue making changes to the codebase, staging them, and committing them as needed.
+- Repeat: Developers continue making changes to the codebase, staging them, and committing them as needed.
 Each commit represents a discrete set of changes and should be focused on a single task or purpose.

-## Example: Contribute to an existing repository

 ```bash
 # download a repository on GitHub to our machine